fod-dev/fortify-on-demand-uploader-plugin/README.md

 Usage instructions: https://www.microfocus.com/documentation/fortify-on-demand-jenkins-plugin/

 **Limitations**
-- Submitting DAST Automated asssessment is a technology preview.
-The folllowing are known limitations:
+- The DAST Automated asssessment task is a technology preview.
+The following are known limitations:
-	- Plugin 8.0 supports up to Jenkins 2.346.1.
+	- Fortify on Demand Jenkins Plugin 8.0 supports up to Jenkins 2.346.1.
 Some UI components, including application and release fields, do not load in versions greater than 2.346.1.
 	- (Website scan) Selection of **Enable redundant page detection** is not retained.
 	- (Website scan) Excluded URLs are not applied in pipelines.
 - The 2.0.9 (Obsolete) plugin version is slow to populate the pull down menu's in Redhat 7 machines.
 Please wait a minute or two and the first field should populate.